 Central to everything we do in preparing for an emergency should be the well-being of people in our communities.
-Effective community engagement offers us the opportunity to work closely with our communities and understand what they need to stay safe during adverse events.
+Effective community engagement and resilience planning offers us the opportunity to work closely with our communities and understand what they need to stay safe during adverse events.